Cornea & Conjunctiva page heroCornea & Conjunctiva page hero

 or dry eye?

-Both conditions can cause redness, but
+Both can cause redness, but

 their causes and treatments differ.

-along with onset and progression, must be assessed together for an accurate diagnosis.
+are reviewed together for an accurate diagnosis.

 How contagious is